NadineBestard/2021-07-12-CRM/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-    Participants must bring a laptop with a
+    Participants will be provided with a laptop with all required software installed.
+They can also choose to bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
     Participants must have access to a computer with a